Lip Neutralizing Bilston

 Once Fully Healed:

-It is strongly recommended that you do not use any of the following on your tattoo: Benzoyl Peroxide, Hydrogen Peroxide, Glycolic acid, Apple cider vinegar, Vitamin E and C, and Retinol.
+It is strongly recommend that you do not use any of the following on your tattoo: Benzoyl Peroxide, Hydrogen Peroxide, Glycolic acid, Apple cider vinegar, Vitamin E and C, and Retinol.
 These products can lighten or fade your tattoo faster.
 We also recommend wearing sunscreen as the UV rays will deteriorate the pigment and lighten or fade the tattoo faster as well.
 Salt water and chlorine can also deteriorate the pigment faster as well.
 Rinse with water after contact.

 If you are having any laser or facial beauty treatments please inform your technician before procedures that you have a permanent makeup tattoo.